Windows Autopilot for pre-provisioned deployment (Public preview)

 - Network connectivity.
 Using wireless connectivity requires selecting region, language and keyboard before you're able to connect and start provisioning.

-Because the OEM or vendor performs the pre-provisioning process, this doesn't require access to an end-user's on-prem domain infrastructure.
-This is unlike a typical hybrid Azure AD-joined scenario because rebooting the device is postponed.
-The device is resealed before the time when connectivity to a domain controller is expected, and the domain network is contacted when the device is unboxed on-prem by the end-user.
+Because the OEM or vendor performs the pre-provisioning process, this process doesn't require access to an end-user's on-prem domain infrastructure.
+The pre-provisioning process is unlike a typical Microsoft Entra hybrid joined scenario because rebooting the device is postponed.
+The device is resealed before the time when connectivity to a domain controller is expected, and the domain network is contacted when the device is unboxed on-premises by the end-user.

-See Windows Autopilot known issues and Troubleshoot Autopilot device import and enrollment to review known errors and solutions.
+See Windows Autopilot known issues and Troubleshoot Autopilot device import and enrollment to review known issues and their solutions.